dagster-io/dagster/helm/README.md

 - `job_runner.env.SOME_ENV_VAR`: Set `SOME_ENV_VAR` in the Celery Worker and Job pods
 - `dagit.env.SOME_ENV_VAR`: Set `SOME_ENV_VAR` in the Dagit pod
-- `job_runner.env_config_maps`: names of ConfigMaps to use for environment variables in the Celery Worker and Job pods
+- `job_runner.envConfigMaps`: names of ConfigMaps to use for environment variables in the Celery Worker and Job pods
-- `job_runner.env_secrets`: names of Secrets to use for environment variables in the Celery Worker and Job pods
+- `job_runner.envSecrets`: names of Secrets to use for environment variables in the Celery Worker and Job pods
-- `dagit.env_config_maps`: names of ConfigMaps to use for environment variables in the Dagit pod
+- `dagit.envConfigMaps`: names of ConfigMaps to use for environment variables in the Dagit pod
-- `dagit.env_secrets`: names of Secrets to use for environment variables in the Dagit pod
+- `dagit.envSecrets`: names of Secrets to use for environment variables in the Dagit pod

 These will be loaded in the following order, and in the case of conflicts, subsequent loads will take priority: